Axsome Therapeutics to acquire Sunosi from Jazz Pharmaceuticals

 Axsome Therapeutics has agreed to acquire Sunosi (solriamfetol), an approved dual-acting dopamine and norepinephrine reuptake inhibitor (DNRI), from Jazz Pharmaceuticals.

-Sunosi is indicated to improve wakefulness in adults having excessive daytime sleepiness (EDS) because of narcolepsy or obstructive sleep apnea (OSA).
+Sunosi is indicated to improve wakefulness in adults having excessive daytime sleepiness (EDS) because of narcolepsy or obstructive (OSA).
 The DNRI was approved in 2019 by the US Food and Drug Administration (FDA) and the following year by the European Medicines Agency (EMA).

-Herriot Tabuteau — CEO of Axsome Therapeutics said: “Sunosi has demonstrated clinically meaningful efficacy, possesses a unique mechanism of action, and has generated positive patient and physician feedback.
+Herriot Tabuteau — CEO of said: “Sunosi has demonstrated clinically meaningful efficacy, possesses a unique mechanism of action, and has generated positive patient and physician feedback.
 We are excited by its significant growth potential and excellent strategic fit with the Axsome portfolio.

 “Furthermore, the addition of Sunosi augments and accelerates our commercial preparedness ahead of the potential near-term launches of our two existing lead assets, AXS-05 and AXS-07, and allows us to fully leverage our first-in-class Digital Centric Commercialization platform with three complementary assets.”